 Even though the days are getting shorter and our girls (hens) are taking a bit of an annual rest we still get plenty of eggs to keep our family going.
 I think I have said this before but I honestly probably wouldn’t be farming if it didn’t taste so good.
 Now that we are actually on our farm and can begin our own meat production (yes we do eat meat) and ramp up our egg production I am having to learn a whole new way to eat though using fresh, in season ingredients.
 At this time of the year that often means stored foods.

 Since discovering a few years ago that I have a dairy allergy I have also been learning a whole new way to cook.
 Unfortunately many western egg dishes pair eggs with cheese so many of these are off limits to me.
 So with eggs piling up I began looking for other options.
-So I turned to one of my all time favorite cookbooks–Madhur Jaffrey’s tinidazole (tindamax) over the counter.
+So I turned to one of my all time favorite cookbooks–Madhur Jaffrey’s World Vegetarian.
 Some of the ingredients in the book have been hard to find in my neck of the woods but I am learning good substitutes.
 So this weekend I made the Eggs in Coconut Milk Sauce.
 Here is my variation.

 Amy’s Eggy Comfort